-Activities that lead to a flow experience are called autotelic (from Greek: auto=self, telos=goal), because they are intrinsically motivated and enjoyable and have an end in themselves, rather than in some other end product.
+Activities that lead to a flow experience are called autotelic (from Greek: auto=self, telos=goal), because they are intrinsically motivated and enjoyable; they have an end in themselves, rather than in some other end product.
 Which is the case with floating.

 Flow is not the only optimal experience that we know of.
 A humanistic psychologist, Abraham Maslow, (1908-1970) coined the term peak experience to describe intensely joyous and exciting moments in the lives of every individual.
 In these moments, we feel more whole, integrated, aware of ourselves and deeply happy.

 We have a sense of transcendence, awe, unity and meaningfulness in life.
 Often these experiences have a spiritual quality about them.
 The peak moments are often inspired by intense occurrences – moments of love, exposure to great art or music, the overwhelming beauty of nature or even tragic events or in our case a deep and intimate float session.

 Maslow, like Csikszentmihalyi with regard to flow, believed that all individuals are capable of peak experiences, but those who achieved self-actualisation are more likely to have them.
 Although many characteristics are shared (e.g. absorption, spontaneity, loss of time), peak experience differs from flow in the presence (rather than loss) of the sense of self, the rarity of its occurrence and having almost a mystical quality about it.
 Whilst flow experiences are encouraged, Maslow cautioned against seeking peak experiences for their own sake.